 - Richard Chaykowski: Labour policy, labour relations and collective bargaining, organizational and workplace practices

 - Glenda Fisk: Employee entitlement, emotion regulation and stress in service occupations, workplace fairness issues

 - Robert Hickey: Labour unions, collective bargaining and labour relations, negotiations, conflict management

 - Jacob Lilius: Organizational implications of high-quality workplace relationships, occupational stress and emotional labour, compassion in the workplace, health-care management

 - Deborah Leighton: Arbitration and mediation

 Applications are accepted under the general regulations of the School of Graduate Studies.
-The normal minimum academic qualification for admission to the PMIR program is a four-year bachelor’s degree with upper second-class standing (B+) (or equivalent) from a recognized university.
-Professional MIR candidates must also have three years of full-time employment experience in the field (or equivalent).
+The normal minimum academic qualification for admission to the Professional MIR program is a four-year bachelor’s degree with upper second-class standing (B+) (or equivalent) from a recognized university.
+Professional MIR candidates must also have three years of full-time employment experience in a related field (or equivalent).

 For international students, if required, a TOEFL total score of at least 600 (paper-based) or TOEFL iBT minimum scores of: writing (24/30); speaking (22/30); reading (22/30); listening (20/30), for a total of 88/120.
 Applicants must have he minimum score in each test as well as the minimum overall score.